rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/configure_grub.md

 By default `cOS` and derivatives shows the default boot menu entry while booting (`cOS`).

-The grub menu entry is generated during installation and can be configured by setting `GRUB_ENTRY_NAME` in `/etc/cos/config` inside the derivative, or either via cloud-init before installation.
+The grub menu entry is generated during installation and can be configured by setting `GRUB_ENTRY_NAME` in the [cOS configuration file](../general_configuration) inside the derivative, or either via cloud-init before installation.

 For example, specifying in `/etc/cos/config`: